IECDB AO 2005-02

 TO ALL INTERESTED PERSONS:

-Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the placement of the “paid for by” attribution on yard signs.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the issue of reporting mileage reimbursements by campaigns.
 We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD

 James Albert, Board Chair

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 Iowa Code section 68A.102(10)“b” exempts “transportation provided to a candidate so long as its value computed at a rate of twenty cents per mile does not exceed one hundred dollars in value in any one reporting period” from the definition of “contribution.”
 Other than this exception, mileage is a reportable campaign transaction.